 - ISOLATE: As soon as you experience coronavirus symptoms, you, anyone in your household and/or support bubble must self-isolate until you get your result.

 - TEST: You should order a coronavirus test immediately at www.gov.uk/get-coronavirus-test (this must be within the first 5 days of having symptoms).
 If you have no internet access, call 119.
 You can get a test: for yourself if you have coronavirus symptoms now; for someone you live with, if they have symptoms; if you have been told to have a test before you go into hospital, for example for surgery; or if you live, work or study in an area with a coronavirus outbreak.
 You can choose to take the test at a test site near you and get your result tomorrow, or you can take the test with a home test kit.
 For more information on what the test involves and how to get a test for someone else, visit www.gov.uk/get-coronavirus-test.

 - RESULTS: If your test is positive, you must continue to self-isolate for 10 days from when you started having symptoms.
 Anyone in your household and/or support bubble should also complete self-isolation for 14 days from when you started having symptoms.
-If your test is negative, you and other household/support bubble members no longer need to isolate.
+If your test is negative, you can stop self-isolating as long as you are well.

 - SHARE CONTACTS: If you test positive for coronavirus, the NHS Test and Trace service will send you a text or email alert or call you within 24 hours with instructions of how to share details of people you have been in close, recent contact with and places you have visited.
 It is important that you respond as soon as possible so that we can give appropriate advice to those who need it.
 You will be asked to do this online via a secure website or you will be called by one of our NHS contact tracers.

 Steps for someone who has been contacted because they have been in close contact with someone who has tested positive for coronavirus